Convex cocompactness for Coxeter groups

-Recall that a representation $\rho$ of a discrete group $\Gamma$ into $\GL(V)$ is said to be \emph{semisimple} if it is a direct sum of irreducible representations.
-The orbit of a representation $\rho$ under the action of $\GL(V)$ by conjugation is closed if and only if $\rho$ is semisimple.
-The quotient of the space of semisimple representations by $\GL(V)$ is called the \emph{space of characters} of $\Gamma$ in $\GL(V)$, we denote it by $\chi(\Gamma,\mathrm{GL}(V))$.
+Recall that a representation $\rho$ of a discrete group $\Gamma$ into $\GL(V)$ is said to be \emph{semisimple} if it is a direct sum of irreducible representations; equivalently, the orbit of~$\rho$ under the action of $\GL(V)$ by conjugation is closed.
+The quotient of the space of semisimple representations by $\GL(V)$ is called the \emph{space of characters} of $\Gamma$ in $\GL(V)$; we denote it by $\chi(\Gamma,\mathrm{GL}(V))$.
 If $W_S$ is a Coxeter group, then a character coming from a representation of $W_S$ as a reflection group in~$V$ is called a \emph{reflection character}, and we shall denote the space of such characters by $\chi^{\mathrm{ref}}(W_S,\mathrm{GL} (V) )$.

 As a consequence of Corollary~\ref{cor:main-racg}, we prove the following.